Justin Chapman: Published book

 In January 2015 Rare Bird Books published Chapman's first book, Saturnalia: Traveling from Cape Town to Kampala in Search of an African Utopia, about his travels through Africa.
 Trainspotting author Irvine Welsh said this about the book: "The best and most arresting travel books are the ones that also take us on the author's inner journey.
 Justin Chapman's memoir is a perfect metaphor for contemporary American youth, painfully trying to work through its own baggage, and openly and sincerely seeking to engage with the world beyond the USA's established physical and cultural borders.
 Don't miss this one."
 Here is the book's description: "In the Spring of 2012, reporter and travel junkie Justin Chapman threw his cares to the wind and, by himself, set off on an epic journey across eight countries in Africa — from Cape Town, South Africa, to Mityana, Uganda — by bus, train, and boat.
 Along the way, he narrowly escaped being locked away in a mental institution, visited an impoverished township that is changing its future with the help of an art-based nonprofit, got into a life-threatening car crash, explored the mystical island of Zanzibar, lived with a group of Catholic priests, witnessed a witchcraft healing ceremony, discovered a pygmy opium den, and chased down riveting stories with a local journalist.
 He crossed cultural boundaries, found love and companionship in unusual places, and stared death — with all its visceral stench and gore — directly in the eyeballs.
 Saturnalia is an engrossing cultural and anthropological treatise like none other.
 By embarking on a journey of self-discovery and survival, Chapman explores what Africa really has to offer, and in the process, discovers surprising and unexpected relationships between people and places."

 Chapman has traveled to 30 countries.
 He became interested in traveling in the 8th grade, when he was accepted into the People to People Student Ambassador Program founded by President Eisenhower.

-University of Southern California

-Chapman is the Communications Officer at the Pacific Council on International Policy at the University of Southern California Annenberg School for Communication and Journalism.
-In that capacity he writes articles, leads communication strategy, and helps manage the Pacific Council's social media accounts.
-Previously he worked as Project Fellow at the USC Annenberg Center on Communication Leadership & Policy, where in September 2015 he co-authored a report on the state of open data in Los Angeles entitled Empowering the Public through Open Data: Findings and Recommendations for City Leaders in Los Angeles County.
-CCLP's director is Geoffrey Cowan, USC university professor, president of The Annenberg Retreat at Sunnylands, and author of Let the People Rule: Theodore Roosevelt and the Birth of the Presidential Primary.
-Chapman graduated with a Master's degree in Public Diplomacy at USC in 2018.